dfinity/stable-structures/README.md

 ## Fuzzing

 Stable structures requires strong guarantees to work reliably and scale over millions of operations.
-To that extend, the repository contains fuzzing implememntations that emulate the operations on the available data strucutres.
+To that extent, we use fuzzing to emulate such operations on the available data structures.

 To run a fuzzer locally,
 ```sh